 The more I thought about it, there seemed to be three emergent mindsets that help product managers think about being curious.

 When you’re not quite sure what you want to build but you have a hunch that there is a pretty big problem to be solved, you’ve stepped into this mindset.
-You are using your past experience and your intuition to start pointing you in a direction, and you’re meticulously gathering and cataloging data from all sources.
+You are using your past experience and your intuition to start pointing you in a direction, and you’re meticulously gathering and cataloguing data from all sources.
 Explorers map the terrain, take detailed samples of the environment, and try to get to know the locals.
 Product managers are framing your business case, analyzing macro-data and talking to potential customers.

 Most importantly, this is the time to really reach big and figure out the potential of the idea.
 You don’t find treasure if you don’t search for it.

-Product managers start working intensely with various fidelity prototypes, or find ways to visualize ideas for testing with the least up-front investment.
+Product managers start working intensely with various fidelity prototypes or find ways to visualize ideas for testing with the least up-front investment.
 Risk comes more into play as the team pays attention to the details of the experience, like usability, tone and process.

 Eventually, the answers become clearer and the experience firms up.
-You want to get something out the door as quickly as possible, this is not the time for being expansive, this is the focused mindset that is needed in order to push out a release.
-Yet despite this focus you don’t stop paying attention to incoming information and keeping an eye for unexpected obstacles.
+You want to get something out the door as quickly as possible.
+This is not the time for being expansive.
+This is the focused mindset that is needed in order to push out a release.
+Yet despite this focus, you don’t stop paying attention to incoming information and keeping an eye for unexpected obstacles.

 The Driver mindset is about maximizing efficiency and minimizing risk on your way to the destination.
-Each time you do it, you improve your understanding about the process and can cycle through it faster and better.
+Each time you do it, you improve your understanding of the process and can cycle through it faster and better.

 Do let me know what you think.
 Do these mindsets apply to your work?